Advising and Registration Periods

 For intersession academic exploration courses, the tuition cost of Homewood KSAS and WSE courses is free to undergraduates who were enrolled full-time in the previous fall semester (including approved study abroad); part-time students must pay tuition.
 All students must pay relevant fees.
 Students who are returning from a leave of absence may register for intersession if they pay tuition per credit hour.
 Students who register for Hopkins intersession courses outside of KSAS/WSE are subject to tuition charges determined by the individual school.

 Summer courses at JHU are primarily offered during two five-week terms.
-There are some online courses and courses that run on alternative schedules.
+Some courses run on alternative schedules and may, therefore, have different deadlines.
 Courses are sponsored by the same academic departments that oversee the university's full-time degree programs.
 They are designed to reproduce, as closely as possible, similar courses offered during the spring and fall semesters.
-Tuition charges are published on the Summer Programs website.
+Tuition charges, and deadline dates, are published on the Summer Programs website.

 Late Registration Fees

 Registration in the School of Arts and Sciences and the School of Engineering is not permitted after the end of the second week of the semester, except in extraordinary circumstances as approved by the Assistant Dean for Academic Advising for their respective school.
 Students must register on time, even when they lack sufficient funds.
 The university provides many financing alternatives that permit students to register in most financial situations.

 Students who for any reason do not complete their registration until after the prescribed registration period will be required to pay a late registration fee according to the following schedule: